 Support and counseling to help you breastfeed successfully is covered while you are pregnant and/or breastfeeding.
 We cover the purchase or rental charge for a breast pump and supplies.
-The maximum plan allowance (MPA) does apply when you buy the pump from a retail store.
 Charges for extra ice packs or coolers are not covered.
 Hospital grade pumps are covered when medically necessary.